syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/004_Macros_of_syslog-ng.md

     received from the Cisco device in the `.SDATA.meta.sequenceId` part of the message.

-    **NOTE:** To enable sequence numbering of log messages on Cisco devices, use the following command on the device (available in IOS 10.0 and later): **service sequence-numbers**.
+    To enable sequence numbering of log messages on Cisco devices, use the following command on the device (available in IOS 10.0 and later): **service sequence-numbers**.
 For details, see the manual of your Cisco device.